ansible/ansibullbot/ISSUE_HELP.md

 Making progress in resolving issues for modules depends upon your interaction!
 Please be sure to respond to requests or additional information as needed.

+If at anytime you think this bot is misbehaving, please leave a comment of "bot_broken" and an Ansible staff member will intervene.

 ## For issue submitters
 If the module maintainer or ansibot needs further information, please respond to the request, so that you can help us to help you!